flycheck/flycheck/doc/manual/usage.rst

 You can also work with the error messages at point, and copy them into the kill ring or search them on Google:

-.. el:command:: flycheck-copy-messages-as-kill
+.. command:: flycheck-copy-messages-as-kill
    :binding: C-c !
 C-w

    Copy all Flycheck error messages at the current point into kill ring.

-.. el:command:: flycheck-google-messages
+.. command:: flycheck-google-messages
    :binding: C-c ! /

    Google for all Flycheck error messages at the current point.

-   If there are more than :el:option:`flycheck-google-max-messages` errors at point, signal an error, to avoid spamming your browser with Google tabs.
+   If there are more than :option:`flycheck-google-max-messages` errors at point, signal an error, to avoid spamming your browser with Google tabs.

    Requires the `Google This`_ library, which is available on MELPA_.

-.. el:option:: flycheck-google-max-messages
+.. option:: flycheck-google-max-messages

    The maximum number of error messages to Google at once.

-   If set to an integer, :el:command:`flycheck-google-messages` will refuse to search, when there are more error messages than the value of this variable at point.
+   If set to an integer, :command:`flycheck-google-messages` will refuse to search, when there are more error messages than the value of this variable at point.

-   If set to `nil`, :el:command:`flycheck-google-messages` will always search for **all** messages at point.
+   If set to `nil`, :command:`flycheck-google-messages` will always search for **all** messages at point.
 This setting is **not** recommended.

 Ultimately, you can clear all reported errors at once:

-.. el:command:: flycheck-clear
+.. command:: flycheck-clear
    :binding: C-c !
 C

    Clear all Flycheck errors and warnings in the current buffer.